 Issue What to Do Links to Help topics What ectool options to use for troubleshooting Usehelp andversion.
 Troubleshooting: Using ectool Options on page 7-59 Check the status of the database upgrade or determine why the upgrade failed.
 Review the upgrade.log file.
-Troubleshooting: upgrade.log File on page 7-57 The database username and password have changed.
+Troubleshooting: upgrade.log File on page 7-58 The database username and password have changed.
 Go to Troubleshooting: When the Database Username and Password Change.
-Troubleshooting: When the Database Username and Password Change on page 7- 59 When the source (original) and target (ElectricFlow 6.x) databases are on different servers.
-Go to Troubleshooting: When the Source and Target Databases Are on Different Servers on page 7-60.
-Troubleshooting: When the Source and Target Databases Are on Different Servers on page 7-60
+Troubleshooting: When the Database Username and Password Change on page 7- 60